 What is Chemical Free House Cleaning?

-The other kind of chemical free cleaning utilizes DI, or deionized, water.
+The other kind of chemical free method utilizes DI, or deionized, water.
 This is a special kind of water that has been filtered through a high tech filtration process.
 All of the minerals and other impurities have been removed through the water through the electrical filtering process, leaving the water “hungry.”
 This hungry water eliminates any dirt and germs that it encounters, without needing any chemical solutions or helpers.
 Just the water itself is enough to clean your home.

 As you can see, there are many reasons as to why chemical free is the future, mostly due to the fact that it is healthier and safer.
 The problem lies in the fact that many people do not know about these methods.
 They are new, and are still in the proprietary stages.
 While you might be able to rent a steam carpet machine, you cannot get a device like this that cleans your countertops.
 Deionized water works well, but how can you get some for your home?
 You cannot.
 But what you can do is hire a maid service in Evanston that uses these methods.
 Also, check out our guide to hiring a sandwich generation cleaning service here